rubenssoto/Dia-TTS-Server/README.md

 4.  **Access API Docs:** Open `http://localhost:PORT/docs`.
 5.  **Stop the server:** Press `CTRL+C` in the terminal.

-Okay, here is a revised Docker installation section for your `README.md`, incorporating the recent changes and decisions.
-It prioritizes using Docker Compose with the pre-built image from GitHub Container Registry (GHCR) as the recommended method.

 ---

 ## 🐳 Docker Installation